Depression in pregnancy is real. It can start just before pregnancy and can continue up to two years after childbirth.

 Depression In Pregnancy

 Pregnancy is also the time when women are more vulnerable to depression.
+There will be imminent changes for a pregnant woman that will happen week by week.
 The hormonal changes during this period can make the condition worse than otherwise.

 Not treating depression adequately may result in loss of life, because the risk of suicide in postpartum depression is all too real.